umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 ### 3.2.
 Deploy lighthouse CI to heroku (free)

 The lighthouse CI dashboard is completely independent of this `learn-browser-testing` repo, therefore, clone the lhci-heroku starter kit __outside__ of this current project.
+Instructions below:

 ```sh
 # For example, in ~/code or wherever your code projects live